 Having an active lifestyle means you and your dog spend a lot of time in your vehicle.
 You’re headed to the park or driving to agility class.
 You’re meeting up with friends for an afternoon at a local dog-friendly patio or maybe driving to the lake.
 But while you’re buckling up for safety, what is your dog doing?
-Here’s what you need to know to keep your dog safe while riding in a car.
+Here’s what you need to know about car safety for dogs.

 Last month, I got a call on my cell phone no mother ever wants to receive.